Cabinet Executive Team

 From 2013-2019, Fernandes supported and supervised secondary programs and administrators, including oversight of Special Education.
 Prior to joining the Central Office staff, Fernandes was principal at Turn of River Middle school for six years.
 Fernandes holds a Doctorate of Education Degree in Educational Leadership from the University of Bridgeport, as well as a Master of Science Degree in School Psychology from Miami University, and a Bachelor of Arts Degree in Psychology and Sociology from Southern Connecticut State University.

-Dr. Lori Rhodes, Associate Superintendent for School Development
+Dr. Lori Rhodes, Associate Superintendent for Access and Opportunity

 Dr. Rhodes has been with SPS for just over one year, first year serving as the Director of Curriculum, Instruction & Assessment–Secondary, before becoming Associate Superintendent in the summer of 2022.
 Dr. Rhodes oversees the Office of Family and Community Engagement, the magnet lottery process, and the Office of Access and Opportunity (alternative and adult educational programming).
 Additionally, she is responsible for coaching the magnet school principals and working with them directly on their programming.

 Dr. Rhodes has worked in education for over twenty years, serving as a bilingual Spanish elementary teacher, a secondary school history teacher, and an administrator in public, independent, and charter schools in California, New York, and Connecticut.
 She was also an Assistant Professor of Educational Leadership at Sonoma State University in northern California.
 Working primarily in Title 1 areas, with English Learners and first generation students, Dr. Rhodes is committed to providing educational opportunities and access for each student by creating a rigorous and supportive college and career ready culture.